Finding Your Calling and Live Longer

 And still, I didn’t fully understand what drew me to a career in reporting.
 Shortly thereafter, I discovered the wonders of computer-assisted journalism.
 It could prove wrongdoing that had previously been impossible to nail down.
 For some twenty years, I broke award-winning stories that made a difference.
 I did it by uncovering closely held secrets.

 Searching for the Perfect Candidate

-I left reporting to found an executive search firm, a new career that leveraged all my investigative skills.
+Eventually, I left reporting to found an executive search firm, a new career that leveraged all my investigative skills.
 I found searching for the perfect candidate strangely compelling.
-I also found the work incredibly compelling.
 Executives and technologists who work hard to become the best-of-the-best deserve to be found and rewarded for their good efforts.
 No one’s light should remain hidden under a bushel.

-When I became a reporter and then I recruiter, I didn’t realize my underlying motivation.
-But looking back a common thread emerged explaining why my work has always felt like a calling.
+When I became a reporter and then a recruiter, I didn’t realize my underlying motivation.
+But in looking back, a common thread emerged, explaining why my work has always felt like a calling.

 I am an adult adoptee.

 My birth certificate lists my adoptive parents as if they had given birth to me.
 It is an amended certificate, and patently untrue.
 My adoption records and birth records are sealed by the court in California.
 While I was growing up — though it is natural for a child to wonder — I never knew who my birth parents were.
 I never knew the story of how I came to be; what my birth was like; or why I was given up for adoption.